nmr-cnbch/CCR_scripts/README.md

 ```

 symetrical_reconversion: bool
-auto_name: str or list[str]            # file name of peak list from reference version
+ref_name: str or list[str]            # file name of peak list from reference version
-cross_name: str or list[str]           # file name of peak list from transfer version
+trans_name: str or list[str]           # file name of peak list from transfer version
 dimension: int                      # dimensionality of spectra
 TC: float                           # time of ccr evolution
 NS: list[int]                       # number of scans in the reference and the transfer version